 The default and expected remedy is to directly reimburse the affected players.

 The amount to reimburse would either be the exact amount (if the transactions are available to calculate) or if the transactions required are not available then the approximate amount based on the formula (turnover generated during the fault period times the defective RTP%).

-Approach A: Calculate using the exact transactions.
+Calculate using the exact transactions.
 For example, if a jackpot should have paid X but it instead paid a quarter of X, the amount involved and players affected is easy to determine.

-Approach B: Where exact transactions or hits aren’t available, or are too difficult to calculate, then the following formula is typically used to calculate the theoretical difference between the expected and actual results.
+Where exact transactions or hits aren’t available, or are too difficult to calculate, then the following formula is typically used to calculate the theoretical difference between the expected and actual results.

 For example, if a frequently occurring prize should have paid £500 but instead paid £100 or if a prize wasn’t being awarded at all due to a fault then determine how much that discrepancy reduces the overall RTP (each prize contributes an exact portion of the overall RTP).

 If it was 0.5% then multiply that times the amount of turnover (£) which occurred under fault conditions.
 That is the amount of underpaid winnings.